davatorium/rofi/doc/rofi-script.5.markdown

 -   **theme**:       Small theme snippet to f.e. change the background color of a widget.

+The **theme** property cannot change the interface while running, it is only usable for small changes in for example background colors of widgets like the row color of the listview.

 ## Parsing row options

 Extra options for individual rows can be set.
 The extra option can be specified